 Bank Teller: I won’t.

-Fake MMTer: You won’t because you can’t (Storms out of bank).
+Fake MMTer: [Leaving bank in a huff] You won’t because you can’t.

 Bank Teller to co-worker: They’re so adorable when they’re going through their MMT phase.